pforret/blog.splashing/_topic/country/sierraleone.md

 ---
 # Sierra Leone

-Sierra Leone, officially the Republic of Sierra Leone, informally Salone, is a country on the southwest coast of West Africa.
+Sierra Leone, officially the Republic of Sierra Leone,  is a country on the southwest coast of West  Africa.
 It is bordered by Liberia to the southeast and Guinea surrounds the northern half of the nation.
-Sierra Leone has a tropical climate with a diverse environment ranging from savanna to rainforests, a total area of 71,740 km2  and a population of 7,092,113 as of the 2015 census.
-The capital and largest city is Freetown.
+Covering a total area of 71,740 km2, Sierra Leone has a tropical climate, with diverse environments  ranging from savanna to rainforests.
+The country has a population of 7,092,113 as of the 2015 census.
+Freetown is the capital and largest city.
-The country is divided into five administrative regions which are subdivided into sixteen districts.

 ## Unsplash photos